How to Deadhead Hydrangeas (5 Simple Steps)

 Here are some of the top benefits of deadheading hydrangeas:

-- More Blooms – Removing spent hydrangea blooms signals the plant to stop trying to make seeds and instead, focus on more flowers, better foliage, or stronger roots.
+- Healthier Plants – Removing spent hydrangea blooms signals the plant to stop trying to make seeds and instead, focus on better foliage or stronger roots.

 - Tidy up the Garden – All of those brown blooms detract from the overall look of your plants.
 Remove those brown blooms to brighten your flower beds.